-- The Program Director will discuss the identified issues with the Associate Dean/DIO and the Director of GME.. - If it is agreed that a fitness for practice evaluation is needed, the Resident will be placed on paid administrative leave until the evaluation is complete. - During business hours the fitness for practice evaluation will be conducted by an appropriate provider identified by GME.
-For afterhours care the evaluation may be conducted by another facility.
+- The Program Director will discuss the identified issues with the Associate Dean of GME - If it is agreed that a fit for practice evaluation is needed, the Resident will be placed on paid administrative leave until the evaluation is complete

-- This is a not a confidential session between the Resident and a counselor or physician, in that this is considered an academic referral and therefore, will not be subject to the same privacy rules as occurs in a therapeutic relationship. - A report shall be generated by the evaluator to inform the Program Director and Associate Dean/DIO if a Resident is fit return to practice. - If the evaluator determines that the Resident is fit to return to practice they will notify the Associate Dean/DIO in writing who will notify the Program Director and Resident. - If the evaluator determines that the Resident is not fit to return to practice they will notify the Associate Dean/DIO in writing who will notify the Program Director, Resident, and Director of GME. - Once the written report is received the Associate Dean/DIO and Program Director will determine the status of the Resident. - This could result in medical leave of absence, personal leave of absence, discipline up to and including termination. - In order for reinstatement into a program, a fitness for practice report must be submitted to the Associate Dean/DIO and Program Director. - A Resident that continues to be not fitness for practice after 90 days is in jeopardy of losing their position as provided in the Agreement of Appointment. - A Resident who refuses to undergo a fitness for practice evaluation (as well as a drug or alcohol test) will be terminated from the program. - Cost of the Evaluation - All costs for these fitness for practice evaluations will be paid by GME. - Treatment plans are the personal responsibility of the Resident. - A Resident that tests positive for alcohol or controlled substance(s) shall be subject to immediate termination. - At all times, patient safety is paramount and nothing in these procedures or policy shall prevent the University from requiring Residents at all times to meet the essential eligibility requirements and technical standards.
+- During business hours the fit for practice evaluation will be conducted at University Health Services or a provider identified by GME.
+For afterhours care the evaluation will be done by a hospital. - This is a not a confidential session between the Resident and a counselor or physician, in that this is considered an academic referral and therefore, will not be subject to the same privacy rules as occurs in a therapeutic relationship. - A report shall be generated by the evaluator to inform the Program Director and Associate Dean if a Resident is fit return to practice. - If the evaluator determines that the Resident is fit to return to practice they will notify the Associate Dean in writing who will notify the Program Director and Resident. - If the evaluator determines that the Resident is not fit to return to practice they will notify the Associate Dean in writing who will notify the Program Director, Resident, and Director of GME. - Once the written report is received the Associate Dean and Program Director will determine the status of the Resident. - This could result in medical leave of absence, personal leave of absence, discipline up to and including termination. - o In order for reinstatement into a program, a fit for practice report must be submitted to the Associate Dean and Program Director. - A Resident that continues to be not fit for practice after 90 days is in jeopardy of losing their position as provided in the Agreement of Appointment. - A Resident who refuses to undergo a fit for practice evaluation (as well as a drug or alcohol test) will be terminated from the program. - Cost of the Evaluation - All costs for the evaluation done at University Health Services will be paid by the GME Office. - Treatment plans are the personal responsibility of the Resident. - A Resident that tests positive for alcohol or controlled shall be subject to immediate termination. - At all times, patient safety is paramount and nothing in these procedures or policy shall prevent the University from requiring Residents at all times to meet the essential eligibility requirements and technical standards.
 The University is the final decision maker as to the reasonableness of an accommodation and is not required to make changes to the underlying fundamental academic program.